Allocation of Divisible Goods under Lexicographic Preferences: Characterizing All Pareto Efficient Allocations

 Bogomolnaia and Moulin~\cite{BM01} extended their mechanism by allowing players to receive goods at time-varying rates.
 Specifically, for each agent $i$ there is a speed function $\eta_i$ mapping the time interval $[0,1]$ into the nonnegative reals, such that for all $i$

 Subject to these speeds, goods flow to agents in order of the preference lists they bid, just as before.
 They showed that this extension characterizes all ordinally efficient allocations.

 In this section, we obtain an analogous characterization of all Pareto efficient allocations by a similar extension of our mechanism.
-Specifically, we prove that for \textit{any} Pareto efficient allocation of goods, there exist speeds such that the extended SG mechanism produces that allocation.
+Specifically, we prove that for \textit{any} Pareto efficient allocation of bundles, there exist speeds such that the extended SG mechanism produces that allocation.
 We prove this after first noting that the extended SG mechanism always results in Pareto efficient allocations.

+In this section when $\eta_i$ ($1 \leq i \leq n$) are fixed, we let $a^\pi$ (with the $\eta$'s implicit) be the goods allocation produced by the extended SG mechanism with these speeds and truthful bids.
+We let $l^\pi=L^\pi(a^\pi)$ be the corresponding allocation of bundles.